 7 – SEO (Search Engine Optimize) your website

-This means making your website more search engine friendly so that the Google search engine will rank your website up through search engine results pages.
+This means making your website more search engine friendly so that the Google search engine will rank your website up on search engine results pages.
 This will make your website more visible and so will make your business more visible online.

 8 – Have your business included in Google maps/ Google locations

 When you have your business included in the Google locations section, you also have it put into the Google maps section too.
-This is done quite easily through the Google Webmaster Tools, and Google has articles explaining the simple process needed to have your business listed on their database and on the Google maps tool.
+This is done quite easily through the Google Webmaster Tools, and Google has articles explaining the simple process needed to have your business listed in their database and on the Google maps tool.

 9 – Write articles and guest posts about your business

 You can put articles about your business onto other websites or you can guest post them onto other peoples blogs as suggested in tip number three.
 Writing about your own business specifically can be done in two ways.
 You can post as an expert on the business who is also an insider of the business, and you can create fake identities to act as if you are an outsider but an approving outsider who puts a positive spin out there.